Why Build a Survival Shelter?

 Building a survival shelter is one of the things that everyone is always discussing.
-It doesn’t matter is it’s warm, cold, or in between, there’s someone out there talking about how to build a shelter for that type of environment.
+It doesn’t matter if it’s warm, cold, or in between, there’s someone out there talking about how to build a shelter for that type of environment.
 But why?

 Why should you build a survival shelter?
 Shelter is one of the most important things for survival.
 Depending on where you are it can even take precedence over finding food and water.
 It keeps your body at its proper temperature and protects you from the elements, animals, and insects around you.

-- Why Should You Build a Survival Shelter?
+- Why Build a Survival Shelter?

 - Why is Shelter Important for Survival?